Elliot-Potts/CS-GO-Auto-Accept/README.md

 The program will ask you for a hotkey when you start it, make sure you use a single letter, no concatenating.<br>
 If you want to change this value later, go to: C:\Potts' Software\CSGO Autoaccept\settings.ini
 <br><br>
+<li>Can this be abused?</li>
+If you're asking whether this program can be used to accept matches to farm XP or something, then no - because you can still be kicked for being AFK, the program will make no attempt to keep you from being kicked when you are in the game.
+It's simply made to allow you to enter a match without the stress of being in front of your computer.
+<br><br>
 Any other questions, please ask.